-Students who plan to give a seminar must contact the Seminar Coordinator by the midterm of the semester prior to the semester of presentation.
-The student should define whether the seminar will be a proposal or final research seminar (thesis M.S. or Ph.D.) or a theme seminar (non-thesis M.S. and Ph.D.) and request dates for the presentation.
+Students who plan to give a seminar must contact the Seminar Coordinator by midterm of the semester prior to the semester of presentation.
+The student should define whether the seminar will be the final research seminar (thesis M.S. or Ph.D.) or a theme seminar (non-thesis M.S. and Ph.D.), and request dates for the presentation.
 Students must obtain permission from their Major Professor to schedule their final (research) seminar.
-Note: Students with exceptional circumstances or conflicts, if arranged before the coordinator finalizes the seminar schedule, may receive a grade of Incomplete.
+Note: Students with special circumstances or conflicts, if arranged prior to the coordinator finalizing the seminar schedule, may receive a grade of Incomplete.

 Ph.D. students who cancel the final research seminar will be required to give a theme seminar in its place as defined in the FSHN Department Graduate Student Handbook.
-The student will then be required to reschedule their final research seminar for a subsequent semester.
+The student will then be required to reschedule his/her final research seminar for a subsequent semester.

-An M.S. student who wishes to cancel the final research seminar after an agreed-upon date in the seminar schedule will be required to either give a theme seminar or an update on their research.
+An M.S. student who wishes to cancel the final research seminar after an agreed upon date in the seminar schedule will be required to either give a theme seminar or an update of their research.
 The student must schedule a final thesis research seminar for a subsequent semester.